 If the individual plants limit their transpiring and at the same time photosynthetically effective surface in times of drought, production decreases.
 In the case of prolonged drought, it comes to a standstill.
 On the other hand, in good rainy years the plants develop more luxuriantly, but they cannot use all the water available.
 The surplus then benefits the ephemerals, which develop particularly strongly and represent, as it were, a vegetation buffer through which the large fluctuations in annual precipitation are compensated.

 In bad rain years, the ephemerals almost do not develop or they are represented only by dwarf plants.
 If the reduction of the surface with the perennial species is not sufficient to achieve a balance of their water balance, large parts of the plants die, because the maximum * is exceeded.
 For survival it is sufficient if the shoot meristem of a branch remains alive and sprouts again after rain.
-With all woody plants of the deserts one sees many dead branches as signs of earlier drought years.
+With all woody plants of the deserts, one sees many dead branches as signs of earlier drought years.
 Reproduction by seed also occurs only after a good rainy year or when several follow each other, which is seldom the case more than once a century.
+It needs favourable conditions for germination forming seedlings and successful establishment of saplings.
 Young growth is therefore usually absent altogether.
 Under these circumstances it is hardly possible to give average values of production.

 The leaf area index of perennial species is very far below 1 even in favourable years, and only very abundant ephemeral vegetation can achieve some production in good years.